Analytix-Software-Tools/ftm-cloud/README.md

 This is a FastAPI application that is broken up by domains and services.
 Each domain hosts a router, a controller, and a service.
 Functions for each controller can be found by their corresponding domain in domains -> controllers.
 These controllers generally connect with services which manage the interaction with the database.

-There are a total of 5 resources (accounting for dev and prod environments) within the FTMCloud:
+The following resources exist within the FTMCloud:

 ftmcloud-prod
 ftmcloud-dev